Brundage Bear's Den Dinner

 For dessert, Devin and his three-chef preparation team put together a fuji apple grilled with brown sugar and cinnamon under a huckleberry compote, an anjou pear poached in port wine and drizzled with a port wine reduction with hazelnut crisp set in marzipan whipped cream.

 By this time, the inside of the lodge resembles a large family dinner, filled with laughter and stories and conversation — not to mention satiated appetites and empty bottles of wine.

-When the call comes out to load up the first snowcat, there aren’t many volunteers to go first.
+When the call came out to load up the first snowcat, there aren’t many volunteers to go first.

 The trip back down the mountain has the feeling of slowly descending from the clouds to reality after experiencing culinary heaven.
 The good news?
-I can go back again, and next time, there will be a whole new menu to experience!
+I can go back again.

 Brundage Mountain Resort is a premium member of SWITA — thank you for helping us promote the best of Southwest Idaho.